Case Study: Advancing the Triple Aim in Post-Discharge Care

 - Length of stay and overall admissions were decreased materially by 35% and 43% respectively.
 This represents a remarkable reduction of 4.9 LOS days on average per patient!

-Better experience was conveyed in patient testimonies and in consistent patient satisfaction scores of ten-out-of-ten.
+The better experience was conveyed inpatient testimonies and consistent patient satisfaction scores of ten out of ten.
 While adherence to therapy is typically around 60%, within this program adherence to therapy was nearly 100%.
 Along with a system of education and coaching, Christine found that regular assessment of patient adherence led to increased patient adherence.